 - Adam R, sold on Exchange in under 2 weeks

-Just like writing a description for a product in your store, it's important to create a listing for your business that will spark the interest of buyers and help answer their questions.
+Creating a listing is just like writing a description for your products.
+It's important to create a listing for your business that will spark the interest of buyers and help answer their questions.
 Your listing is ultimately what will make buyers decide whether or not to contact you with an offer.

 A lot of the time buyers have a specific idea for what they want, so creating a detailed and thoughtful description of your store will help buyers quickly decide whether or not your business is the right one for them.

-The more information you include, the better your chances are of finding a high-quality buyer quickly.
+The more information you include, the better your chances are of quickly finding a high-quality buyer.